 - Make a step-by-step action plan to create a system.

 It seems to be a common consensus that laundry is one of the most hated household chores!
+When you want help with household chores laundry is probably your #1 pain point.
 It’s just so boring and unending.
 That’s why we need to build a system that will make it more automatic and less annoying.

 Let me share my system first.
 I wash all my clothes in one day, the day of the week I am home the most.
 Then I fold it all while listening to an audiobook, a podcast, or some music.
 I always fold my laundry in the file folding style taught by Marie Kondo.
 Also, I do not consider the job done until everything is put away.